Summer Savory Growing Guide

 Well-drained soil enriched with plenty of compost.
 Summer savory adapts well to slightly alkaline soil.

-Drench with a liquid organic fertilizer when plants show rapid growth in early summer.
+Drench with a liquid organic fertiliser when plants show rapid growth during spring and summer.

 Single Plants: 20cm (7") each way (minimum)